Frequently Asked Questions

 What must be done prior to bringing in samples?

 What happens if the quality of RNA is not adequate?

-If the quality of the RNA is less than optimal you will be contacted and asked to make a decision about whether to proceed with the processing of the sample and/or batch of samples.
-If you decide not to continue processing or wish to provide a replacement a $10 charge will apply to defray the cost of the quality check.
-If you ask us to process a sample deemed questionable the facility cannot be responsible for poor yields in probe synthesis or poor data quality.
+If the quality of the RNA is less than optimal you will be contacted and asked to make a decision about whether to proceed with processing the lower quality sample and/or batch of samples.
+We will discuss your options with you.

-What happens if I do not have 15µg of starting material?
+What happens if I do not have the requested mass or quality of starting material?

-Turnaround time can take anywhere from one to six weeks, with an additional one to six weeks for data analysis, depending on the size of the experiment and the current workload of the core, and computational time required for data processing and analysis.
+Turnaround time can take anywhere from one to six weeks, with an additional one to six weeks for data analysis, depending on the size of the experiment, the current workload of the core, and computational time required for data processing and analysis.

 What type of data does the facility provide me with

 The CGSR will provide you with data in raw and/or processed (normalized) formats.
 Also, the core will make your data available to the Biostatistics and Bioinformatics Shared Resource who will work with you to determine the appropriate analysis workflow.